handsomecode/InteractiveSideMenu/README.md

 }
 ```

-Also you have possibility to update customization settings, e.g. set another options for landscape orientation.
+Also, you have possibility to update customization settings, e.g. set another options for landscape orientation.
 To do it, override ```viewWillTransition(to:with:)``` mehod and add desired parameters to ```transitionOptions``` property.
 ```swift
 override func viewWillTransition(to size: CGSize, with coordinator: UIViewControllerTransitionCoordinator) {
     super.viewWillTransition(to: size, with: coordinator)